Jared-tm/Jared-tm/README.md

 ### 🧠 About Me

 - 🎓 I'm studying Electrical and Computer Engineering at AAU.
-- ⚙️ I’m interested in Embedded Systems, Robotics, and AI-powered hardware and software Engineering.
+- ⚙️ interested in Embedded Systems, Robotics, and AI-powered hardware and software Engineering.
-- 🧩 I love solving algorithmic problems and building real-world tech projects.
+- 🧩 love solving algorithmic problems and building real-world tech projects.
 - 🛠️ Currently working on mastering the Full Stack app development and Data Structures & Algorithms.

 ---